Trying to "Wow" Some Guests?

 Looking for a recipe that will really wow your guests?
 This active volcano cake—complete with smoke and flowing lava—won't disappoint.
-The steps in this guide are easy to follow and aren't hard.
-Even amateur cake makers can tackle this mountain.
-You will bake the cake, decorate it, and then simply add the effects.
+The steps in this guide are easy to follow, so even amateur cake makers can tackle this mountain.
+You bake the cake, decorate it, and then simply add the effects.
+Easy peasy!

 This volcano cake recipe is doubly good because it combines the moist taste of molten lava cakes with an erupting volcano for a one-of-kind lava cake experience.

-So get ready to erupt the party with volcano cake.
+So get ready to erupt your next party with a volcano cake!